kashishkhaneja/Google-Clone/README.md

 # Google-Clone
-Basic Project replecating the landing page of Google.
+Project replicating the landing page of Google.